-If you’re not into a cable car ride, walk North up Columbus and you’re immediately in the North Beach District.
+If you’re not into a cable car ride, walk north up Columbus and you’re immediately in North Beach.

 North Beach is one of my favorite dining areas in the city.
 Not only are there great murals and iconic architecture, but there are also many great Italian restaurants and cafes – some with outside seating – to choose from.

-Dining tip: Like garlic?
+Like garlic?
+I mean, really like garlic?
 The Stinking Rose is an institution in San Francisco.
 Note, it only opens for dinner at 5pm.

-Meander the North Beach area to find a deli, restaurant or bar that strikes your fancy.
-Or just grab a gelato at Gelato Classico Italian on Union Street and cop a squat in Washington Square Park while you people watch.
+Meander the North Beach area to find a deli, restaurant or bar that strikes your fancy, or just grab a gelato at Gelato Classico Italian on Union Street and cop a squat in Washington Square while you people watch.

 Go inside to check out the amazing murals documenting life in San Francisco.
-If you want, pay $9 to go up to the top of the tower for even better views!
+You can pay to go up to the top of the tower for even better city and bay views.

 Done with all of your picture taking?
-Now’s the easy part – walking downhill from the Coit Tower to Fisherman’s Wharf.
+Now comes the easy part: walking downhill from the Coit Tower to Fisherman’s Wharf.

 It may take 20-30 minutes to walk to Fisherman’s Wharf.
 Head back down Greenwich to Columbus.
 Take a left on Bay and a right on Van Ness to the waterfront.